Georgia Harrison continuing to ‘struggle’ with online spread of revenge porn

 “For me, I know it wasn’t the easiest thing to do, it was the best thing I can do for my future and other women’s future.”

-Harrison also said she is regularly contacted by mothers, whose children have been affected, about fake images and videos created with artificial intelligence (AI), which inspired her to explore that issue as well.
+Harrison also said she is regularly contacted by mothers whose children have been affected by fake images and videos created with artificial intelligence (AI), which inspired her to explore that issue as well.

-“It is the same feeling of humiliation, a violation of literally being de-clothed without your consent,” she said.

 “If you can stop the people higher up from investing into the advertisement at the bottom, then the people at the bottom won’t keep putting up unconsented footage because they won’t be making any money off it,” she added.